 - Participation in event running

-- Affiliation to the New Zealand Orienteering Federation confers the right to compete in designated Badge events (national competitions) throughout New Zealand.
+- Affiliation to Orienteering New Zealand confers the right to compete in A-grade events (national and regional competitions) throughout New Zealand.
 Non-affiliates must pay a rather heavy one-day affiliation fee for these events.

 Auckland Orienteering Club and its members are affiliated to regional, national and international orienteering bodies.